 Pool Bridge Farm: York’s wild swimming gem

-Tucked away in Wheldrake, just 15–20 minutes from York city centre, Pool Bridge Farm is a little slice of swimming heaven.
-The lake here is called M-Lake, and it’s beautifully maintained with clear, fresh water, shallow entry points, and plenty of space whether you’re just having a paddle or clocking up some serious lengths.
+Just 15–20 minutes from York city centre, in Wheldrake Pool Bridge Farm is beautifully maintained with clear water, shallow entry points, and plenty of space to swim or paddle.

 Safety tips for first-time wild swimmers